Nature Coast Happenings in May

 This year marks Pasco County's 23rd Earth Day celebration promoting environmental education, encouraging volunteerism, and building commitment toward a greener community.
 Many family-friendly activities: Native Plant Sale, Pet Adoptions, Ladybug Release, Upcycle vendors, Children's crafts and education displays.

-The Nature Coast Chapter needs your help by volunteering to spread the word about native plants and their value in their place on our planet.
-Under live oaks we'll help sell plants, give out information and show the enthusiasm we have for native plants.
-Bring a wagon if you have one.
-Questions, please contact Julie Wert at 727-863-1363 or email her at email@example.com.
+The Nature Coast Chapter is committed to spreading the word about native plants and their value in their place on our planet.
+Under beautiful live oaks our volunteers helped to sell plants, give out information and show the enthusiasm we have for native plants.

 The Nature Coast Chapter Meeting held April 10, welcomed speaker Tonya Clayton.